Spotify Technology S.A. (SPOT) – Don’t Be So Quick to Call it Dead

 Spotify Technology S.A.
-(NYSE: SPOT) is -66.89% lower on its value in year-to-date trading and has touched a low of $69.29 and a high of $247.20 in the current 52-week trading range.
+(NYSE: SPOT) is -67.26% lower on its value in year-to-date trading and has touched a low of $69.29 and a high of $247.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SPOT stock was last observed hovering at around $76.51 in the last trading session, with the day’s gains setting it 0.98% off its average median price target of $113.95 for the next 12 months.
-It is also 53.33% off the consensus price target high of $166.03 offered by 31 analysts, but current levels are 7.71% higher than the price target low of $83.96 for the same period.
+The SPOT stock was last observed hovering at around $76.52 in the last trading session, with the day’s gains setting it 0.09%.

 5 Undervalued Stocks For 2023